ishandutta2007/rockstar.dev/pull_request_template.md

 ## Requirements for your pull request

 - [ ] Don't open a Draft / WIP pull request while you work on the guidelines.
-A pull request should be 100% ready and should adhere to all the guidelines when you open it. **Instead use [#2242](https://github.com/sindresorhus/awesome/issues/2242) for incubation visibility**.
+A pull request should be 100% ready and should adhere to all the guidelines when you open it. **Instead use [#2242](https://github.com/sindresorhus/rockstar/issues/2242) for incubation visibility**.
 - [ ] **Don't waste my time.** Do a good job, adhere to all the guidelines, and be responsive.
-- [ ] **You have to review at least 2 other [open pull requests](https://github.com/sindresorhus/awesome/pulls?q=is%3Apr+is%3Aopen).**
+- [ ] **You have to review at least 2 other [open pull requests](https://github.com/sindresorhus/rockstar/pulls?q=is%3Apr+is%3Aopen).**
 	Try to prioritize unreviewed PRs, but you can also add more comments to reviewed PRs.
 Go through the below list when reviewing.
-This requirement is meant to help make the Awesome project self-sustaining.
+This requirement is meant to help make the rockstar project self-sustaining.
 Comment here which PRs you reviewed.
 You're expected to put a good effort into this and to be thorough.
 Look at previous PR reviews for inspiration. **Just commenting “looks good” or simply marking the pull request as approved does not count!** You have to actually point out mistakes or improvement suggestions.
 Comments pointing out lint violation are allowed, but does **not** count as a review.
-- [ ] You have read and understood the [instructions for creating a list](https://github.com/sindresorhus/awesome/blob/main/create-list.md).
+- [ ] You have read and understood the [instructions for creating a list](https://github.com/sindresorhus/rockstar/blob/main/create-list.md).
 - [ ] This pull request has a title in the format `Add Name of List`.
-It should not contain the word `Awesome`.
+It should not contain the word `rockstar`.
 	- ✅ `Add Swift`
 	- ✅ `Add Software Architecture`
 	- ❌ `Update readme.md`
-	- ❌ `Add Awesome Swift`
+	- ❌ `Add rockstar Swift`
 	- ❌ `Add swift`
 	- ❌ `add Swift`
 	- ❌ `Adding Swift`